cketti/k-9-design/README.md

 #### Designers - want to help?

 - Please help design new user stories!
 Take a look at the user survey summary for new feature ideas.
 - Design-engineer communication and documentation could always use some help.
 It ensures designs are built to spec.
+You can help by creating annotated design documents, or any other artifacts that help collaboration.

 Note: We need to expand functionality above anything else.
 This design is by no means perfect, but it’s a starting point.
 Redesigning this version for pure aesthetic value is not really a priority at this point.
 It should definitely be explored in the future, but it’s best to wait until this version of the design is launched first.